-They have all been here, performing their tricks on the crystal-clear waters of Lake Silvaplana: the Hawaiian windsurf legends Robby Naish and Josh Stone, the 42-time world champion Björn Dunkerbeck, who now lives in Silvaplana, and the Swiss speed world champion Karin Jaggi.
-The stars of the scene love exactly what attracts all the other windsurfers: uniform wind conditions, superb facilities by the lake and a spectacular mountain backdrop.
+They have all been here and enthusiastically shown off their maneuvers on the perfect waves of Lake Silvaplana.
+They include international windsurfing legends like the Hawaiians Robby Naish and Josh Stone, the 42-time world champion Björn Dunkerbeck, who even keeps his residence in Silvaplana, and the Swiss speed world champion Karin Jaggi.
+What the top stars like here is what all windsurfers crave: dependable wind conditions, a breathtaking mountain landscape, and an ideal infrastructure in place on the lake.

-The great windsurf pioneer in the Engadin was Noldi Missiaen, who was among the top European windsurfers in the 1980s.
-Originally from Belgium, he fell in love with the steady Maloja wind and the mountain landscapes of the Engadin.
-He settled down in the valley and founded the “Windsurfing Silvaplana” school.
-Today, his daughter Sarah runs the school, and his son Steven manages the “Pappaloù” restaurant next door.
-Noldi himself still comes to the windsurf centre nearly every day to support his daughter and son – or to enjoy some action on the lake when the Maloja wind is working its magic.
+The windsurfing pioneer in the Engadin is Arnoud 'Noldi' Missiaen, who was one of the best European windsurfers in the 1980s and knows the surf scene inside out.
+Originally from Belgium, he was immediately fascinated by the unique Maloja wind and the alpine mountains of the Engadin and settled in the valley.
+Over 30 years ago he founded the windsurfing school "Windsurfing Silvaplana" and brought the who's who of surfers to the Engadin.
+Today his daughter Sarah runs the school and his son Steven runs the restaurant "Pappaloù" next door.
+However, Noldi can still be found at the windsurfing center almost every day to support his daughter and son or to enjoy the Maloja wind on the lake himself.

 The Maloja wind is a thermal wind that blows practically every day when the sun is shining - and the Engadin is known to have many sunny days.
 The wind picks up around noon and blows until sunset with a force of four to five Beaufort, which corresponds to about 50 kilometers per hour.
 This natural phenomenon makes Silvaplana one of the most famous windsurfing spots in the Alps.